-The process known as Java™ Platform SE binary or ddefudngmhixt or Java launcher or Google Chrome or QrZ or Novo Grid Node Container or Java Executive by Jar2Exe, RegExLab.com(Created by (version J2E 1.8 Trial, RegExLab.com) or SyAM Desktop Monitor Central (version 3.10)
+The process known as Java™ Platform SE binary or ddefudngmhixt or 7z Setup SFX or Java launcher or Google Chrome or QrZ or Novo Grid Node Container or Java Executive by Jar2Exe, RegExLab.com(Created by (version J2E 1.8 Trial, RegExLab.com)

-by Sun Microsystems (www.sun.com) or Oracle (www.oracle.com) or Alias (usa.autodesk.com) or IBM (www.ibm.com) or kjt or Marimba (www.marimba.com) or SyAM Software or Microsoft (www.microsoft.com).
+by Sun Microsystems (www.sun.com) or Oracle (www.oracle.com) or Alias (usa.autodesk.com) or IBM (www.ibm.com) or kjt or Igor Pavlov (www.7-zip.org) or Marimba (www.marimba.com) or SyAM Software.

 Description: Java.exe is not essential for the Windows OS and causes relatively few problems.
 Java.exe is located in a subfolder of "C:\Program Files"—e.g. C:\java\jre\v14\bin\.